imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/angular.md

 **Fetching uploaded file**

-Fetch uploaded image and show in UI using `ik-image` with the `filePath` returned in the upload response.
+Fetch the uploaded image and show in UI using `ik-image` with the `filePath` returned in the upload response.

 ```jsx
 <ik-image path="/test_RiCBw0ouh.png" ></ik-image>